Video: Inguinal canal

-Hello everyone!
-This is Megan from Kenhub, and welcome to another anatomy tutorial.
-In today's tutorial, we'll be covering the inguinal canal and related structures.
+Hello everyone, this is Megan from Kenhub, and welcome to another anatomy tutorial.
+This tutorial will be covering the inguinal canal and related structures.
 We will start our tutorial by examining the lateral musculature of the anterior abdominal wall.
-As we will see, the abdominal oblique muscles and the transversus abdominis muscle contribute greatly to the formation of the walls of the inguinal canal.
-So, let's start with the external abdominal oblique muscles whose aponeurosis forms the inguinal ligament.
+As we will see, the oblique muscles and transversus abdominis muscle contribute greatly to the formation of the walls of the inguinal canal.

-Now, let’s further discuss the inguinal canal.
-The inguinal canal is an obliquely-situated tubular opening found on the anterior wall of the abdomen at an angle and running inferiorly and medially.
+Now let’s further discuss the inguinal canal.
+The inguinal canal is an obliquely situated tubular opening found on the anterior wall of the abdomen at an angle and running inferiorly and medially.
 It is about 3.5 to 5 centimeters long.
-It is bordered by the inguinal ligament, external oblique aponeurosis, the internal oblique muscle, the transverse abdominis muscle, and the interfoveolar ligament.
-The superficial inguinal ring and the deep inguinal ring form the entrance and exit of the inguinal canal respectively.
+The superficial inguinal ring and the deep inguinal ring form the exit and entrance of the inguinal canal respectively.

 The superior border of the inguinal canal is also referred to as the roof of the inguinal canal.
-This roof is made up of the medial crus of the aponeurosis of the external oblique muscle, the musculoaponeurotic arches of the internal oblique muscle and the transversus abdominal muscles as well as the transversalis fascia.
+It’s made up of the muscular arches of the internal oblique and transversus abdominis muscles, as well as the transverse fascia.
 The transverse fascia is an aponeurosis extending from the inguinal region to the diaphragm where it joins with the fascia that covers the inferior surface of the diaphragm.
 This aponeurosis is situated between the transversus abdominis muscle and the parietal peritoneum and has an opening at the deep inguinal ring through which the spermatic cord in males and the round ligament of the uterus in females passes.
 This fascia is continuous with the pelvic fascia and the iliac fascia.

 The lacunar ligament is a connective tissue ligament that connects the inguinal ligament to the pectineal ligament.
 This ligament is a continuation of the external oblique muscle aponeurosis.
 It is clinically significant in that in the case of a femoral hernia, this ligament is the only boundary of the femoral canal that can be cut to release the hernia.
 In the next image, we can see this structure highlighted in green.